For most women, the default option for hair removal would be shaving. It the grand scheme of things, shaving makes a lot of sense.

 3. Risk of cuts, bumps, irritation and razor burn

-One of the biggest risks of dragging 3 to 5 sharp blades on the skin is the occasional nick and cut.
-If you’re not careful shaving this is an inevitability that is preventable with the right prep and technique.
+One of the most significant risks of dragging 3 to 5 sharp blades on the skin is the occasional nick and cut.
+If you’re not careful shaving, this is an inevitability that is preventable with the right prep and technique.

-It can also be a source of irritation and razor burn, especially on highly sensitive areas like the groin and armpit.
+It can also be a source of irritation and razor burn, especially in highly sensitive areas like the groin and armpit.

 4. Cost of refills will add up

 Cartridge refills of women’s razors aren’t cheap.
-Combine that to the high turnover (you’ll need to replace it every 2 or 3 uses max) and you’ll potentially spends hundreds to thousands of dollars in a 5 to 10 year period.
+Combine that to the high turnover (you’ll need to replace it every 2 or 3 uses max), and you’ll potentially spend hundreds to thousands of dollars in a 5 to 10 year period.

 In this article, External Voyager did an experiment where she used a razor on one leg and an epilator on another.

-She shares that initially she thought that shaving was better because it looked better after a day.
-However in the second day onwards, the shaved leg did not look worst.
+She shares that initially, she thought that shaving was better because it looked better after a day.
+However, on the second day onwards, the shaved leg did not look worst.

-Shaving it every other day meant tiny irritation.
-The clincher was her husband’s “yowl of pain” when he accidentally rubbed his leg on her shaved leg.
+Shaving it every other day meant little irritation.
+The clincher was her husband’s “”yowl of pain”” when he accidentally rubbed his leg on her shaved leg.
 There it was, epilating won.

 Case study 2: I Quitted Shaving and Moved on to Epilation